lovingl3tters/lovingl3tters/README.md

 - happily in a qpr with my fedora, don sonnellino, hi alex ♡

-- sys. 'caporegime' is not a sysmate, it is a comflink. we use caporegime as a shared name on ponytown B)
+- sys. 'caporegime' is not a sysmate, he is a comflink. we use caporegime as a collective name on ponytown

   </details>
 𓎢𓎠𓎟𓎠𓎡